axr/website-data/README.md

 				be absent if the value has not been implemented
 			},
 			...
+		],
+		text_scope: [
+			(string) values: "line", "word", "character"
+			...
 		]
 	}

 Note: The property name in the "name" field and in the file name must be identical.

+Note: The `text_scope` field should only be used for properties that belong to the @text object.

 ### hssdoc/@$OBJECT_NAME/info.json